-From table 12 above it is obvious that the Capital Asset Pricing Model (CAPM) as enunciated by Sharpe (1964) did not give any appropriate forecast of the returns from the Conglomerates sector stocks throughout the thirteen-year period of study.
-The CAPM made fifty-six under-valuations and sixty-one overvaluations to make a total of one hundred and seventeen misappropriations in the thirteen years period of study.
+From table 12 above it is obvious that the Capital Asset Pricing Model (CAPM) as enunciated by Sharpe (1964) did not give any appropriate forecast of the returns from the leasing and real estate sectors stocks throughout the thirteen-year period of study.
+The CAPM made twelve under-valuations and thirty-nine overvaluations to make a total of fifty-one misappropriations in the thirteen years period of study in the leasing and real estate sectors.
 That is, one hundred percent failure to deliver accurate forecast of the stock returns.
-Hence it is obvious that the Capital Asset Pricing Model (CAPM) did not guide share price movement in the Nigeria Conglomerates sector stocks unarguably for the period 2000 - 2012.
-Therefore, the Capital Asset Pricing Model (CAPM) as enunciated by Sharpe (1964) is not a good predictor of stock return in the Conglomerates sector of the Nigerian Stock Exchange.
+Hence it is obvious that the Capital Asset Pricing Model (CAPM) did not guide share price movement in the Nigeria leasing and real estate sectors stocks unarguably for the period 2000 - 2012.
+Therefore, the Capital Asset Pricing Model (CAPM) as enunciated by Sharpe (1964) is not a good predictor of stock return in the leasing and real estate sectors of the Nigerian Stock Exchange.